Roasted Butternut Squash (Whole)

 Though baking it whole is my favorite way to cook butternut squash, it can also be cooked using other methods.

 • Slice and Bake– Some people prefer to slice the raw squash and scoop out the seeds before cooking.
-Once it’s sliced, place it cut side down on a baking sheet to help it contain some of the moisture.
-Though, some people prefer to bake theirs with the cut size up.
+Once it’s sliced, place it cut-side down on a baking sheet to help it contain some of the moisture.
+However, some people prefer to bake theirs with the cut size up.

 • Instant Pot- Place the trivet inside your Instant Pot and then add one cup of water and the whole clean butternut squash.
-Lock the lid down and slide the steam valve to SEAL and set it to MANUAL for approximately 25 minutes.
+Lock the lid down, slide the steam valve to SEAL, and set it to MANUAL for approximately 25 minutes.
 Once the cooking cycle is finished, leave it to allow for a natural release for about 10 minutes.
 Next, slide the valve to VENT and allow the rest of the pressure to be released.

 • Steam– Cut and prep as described above.
 Cut the squash into slices that will fit into a steamer basket.
 Place the steamer basket into a stockpot filled with water to just below the basket.
 Add the squash chunks and steam for approximately 20 minutes until the flesh is tender when poked with a fork.